-Measure Target for 2020/21 Actual July 2020 - June 2021 Discharge compliance Compliance with the Council's resource consents for discharge from its sewerage system measured by the number of (a) abatement notices (b) infringement notices (c) enforcement orders, and (d) convictions received by the Council in relation to those resource consents No abatement or infringement notices, no enforcement orders and no convictions.
-Not Achieved Abatements 2 Infringement 3 Enforcements 0 Convictions 0 Routine compliance monitoring of discharge consents 6 out of 7 systems comply • Not Achieved 6 out of 7 wastewater treatment plants non-compliant.
+Measure Target for 2020/21 Actual July 2020 - June 2021 Discharge compliance Compliance with the No abatement or infringement notices, no enforcement orders and no convictions.
+Not Achieved Abatement notices Council's resource consents for discharge Marton wastewater treatment plant (WWTP) -AN1151 from its sewerage system Bulls WWTP - AN1150 measured by the number of Marton WWTP - IN820 (a) abatement notices Bulls WWTP - IN822 (b) infringement notices Hunterville WWTP - IN843 (c) enforcement orders, No Enforcement Orders (d) convictions received by the Council in relation to those resource consents Papakai Pump Station Conviction Routine compliance 6 out of 7 systems comply Not Achieved monitoring of discharge consents 6 out of 7 wastewater treatment plants non-compliant.
 This is a measure of all Council owned wastewater treatment plants' performances over the year.
 The treatment plants have a variety of consent limits for a large number of measurement parameters, and 6 of the 7 plants have exceeded one or more of the site specific limits on 1 or more occasions during the year.
-1 recorded non- compliance will render any of the plants as non-compliant for the year.
-System and adequacy The number of dry weather sewerage overflows from the Council's sewerage system, expressed per 1000 sewerage connections to that sewerage system.
-(4,226 connections).
-Fewer overflows than 0.4/1000 connections. • Not Achieved 1.66/1000 The benchmark for this measure was set unrealistically low.
+1 recorded non-compliance will render any of the plants as non-compliant for the year.
+System and adequacy Fewer overflows than 0.4/1000 Not Achieved The number of dry weather sewerage overflows from the Council's sewerage system, expressed per 1000 sewerage connections to that sewerage system.
+(4,226 connections). connections.
+1.41/1000 The benchmark for this measure was set unrealistically low.
 This has been increased as a part of the Long Term Plan development from 0.4/1000 up to 3/1000.